pashacraydon/pashacraydon.github.io/_posts/2016-09-15-objects-and-arrays-in-es6.markdown

   };
 {% endhighlight %}

-This could be quite handy in functions or modules which export objects.
+This could be quite handy in functions or modules that export objects.

 {% highlight javascript %}
   var cat = (age, gender) => age({age, gender})